Indigenous Dance Residency

 About the Indigenous Dance Residency

 The Indigenous Dance Residency (IDR) is the only program in North America led by Indigenous faculty for Indigenous dancers.
-Acclaimed Indigenous choreographers and dance instructors come together with dancers from across Canada and around the world to share, investigate, and strengthen contemporary Indigenous dance practice.
+Acclaimed Indigenous faculty come together with participant dancers from across Canada and around the world to share, investigate, and strengthen contemporary Indigenous dance practice.
 The combination of high-level faculty, power of place here in the mountains, and being situated in the heart of Blackfoot and Stoney territories, make this program truly unique and transformative.